-One major technological change happening right now is the development and spread of virtual reality (VR) and augmented reality (AR).
+One major technological change happening right now is the development and spread of virtual reality and augmented reality.
 Once confined to sci-fi novels, these technologies are becoming routine.
 This is apparent, for instance, with Facebook’s recent announcement that it will roll out a virtual reality environment for its users.

-But what effect, if any, will VR/AR have on sustainability?
+But what effect, if any, will virtual reality and augmented reality have on sustainability?
 We asked a range of experts the following question: How will virtual and augmented reality change humanity’s approach to living sustainably on this planet?
-Several experts highlighted direct positive effects: AR/VR reduces carbon footprints by negating the need for travel and by reducing resources used to plan real-world activities.
-The technologies also can improve understanding of sustainability issues.
-But it is also an open question whether AR/VR would have a meaningful impact on humanity’s resource consumption.
-Would the rise of these technologies not simply shift our consumption towards supporting our existence in a simulation, rather than in this reality?
+Several experts highlighted direct positive effects: these technologies reduce carbon footprints by negating the need for travel and by reducing resources used to plan real-world activities.
+They also can improve understanding of sustainability issues.
+But it is also an open question whether these technologies would have a meaningful impact on humanity’s resource consumption.
+Would the rise of virtual reality and augmented reality not simply shift our consumption towards supporting our existence in a simulation, rather than in this reality?

 Robin Hanson – Professor of Economics at George Mason University and Research Associate at Oxford University’s Future of Humanity Institute